By Marti Cardi, VP-Product Compliance

 Domestic violence leaves in other states

-With this law Nevada joins the following states that have similar domestic violence leave laws (although they vary in details by state): California, Colorado, Connecticut, Florida, Hawaii, Illinois, Kansas, Maine, Massachusetts, New Jersey, New Mexico, North Carolina, and Oregon.
+With this law Nevada joins the following states that have similar domestic violence leave laws (although they vary in details by state): California, Colorado, Connecticut, Florida, Hawaii, Illinois, Kansas, Maine, Massachusetts, New Jersey, New Mexico, North Carolina, Oregon and Washington.

 In addition to these specific “personal protection” leaves, virtually all states have laws that provide job protection for victims or witnesses for time spent testifying in court or assisting prosecuting attorneys with respect to various crimes, not just crimes relating to domestic violence.
 These laws generally do not have any employee eligibility requirements, notice requirements, or duration limitation.